 Any changes you make should also depend on the structure of the apartment.
 You'll want to make sure you're creating well-proportioned rooms and making the most of windows and balconies.

 Little tricks can make an older apartment look and feel contemporary.
 Removing cove standard cornices, for example, and square settings can make the ceiling seem loftier.

 Even the perception of space can work some magic, making the unit feel bigger than it really is.
-You can create a greater sense of space by, for example, pulling out kitchen benchtops that run along a wall and adding an island bench instead, or by removing non-load-bearing walls in order to widen rooms and corridors.
+You can create a greater sense of space by, for example, pulling out kitchen benchtops that run along a wall and adding an island bench instead.

 In the bathroom, a small shower area and neat sink off the wall will take up less room than a big bath and sink on top of a boxy cabinet.
 But keep in mind that storage space is also high on the priority list of many tenants, so you'll need to strike a balance between the two.

 A unit’s location and its floorplan should also be top of mind when you’re looking at potential properties to buy and renovate.
 You can do all the updating you want, but if the apartment is in a spot that isn’t popular among tenants (and buyers later down the track if you decide to sell), this could impact your profit potential.

 Similarly, you can't easily change the floorplan of an apartment, so it's likely to shape your renovation strategy.
 For example, if the floorplan shows the rooms are in an odd arrangement, the apartment layout is crammed or there is poor access to light, the potential to change it may be limited and costly.